paulowe/gcp/4. reliable infra - design and process/security.md

 - Use Cloud NAT to provide egress to the internet from internal machines

 **All internet traffic should terminate at a load balancer, third party firewall (proxy/WAF), API Gateway, or IAP.
 That way, internal services cannot be launched and get public IP addresses
+- COnifgure firewall rules to allow access to VMs.
+By default ingress on all ports is denied
+- Add fw rules to control which clients have access to which VMs on which ports.
+- Application level security is the responisbility of the customer

+### Control access to APIs using Cloud Endpoints
+- Protect and monitor your public APIs
+- Xontrol who has access to your API
+- Validate every call with **JSON web tokens** and Google API keys
+- Integrates with Identity platform